 No general explanation can adequately give you all the details of the Plans.
-This general explanation does not change, expand, or otherwise interpret the terms of the Plan.
-If there's any conflict between this SPD and the Plan documents (including any related insurance contracts), the terms of the Plan documents - including any related insurance contracts - will be followed in determining your rights and benefits under the Plans.
+This general explanation does not change, expand, or otherwise interpret the terms of the Plans.
+If there is any conflict between this SPD, or any written or oral communication by an individual representing the Plans, and the Plan documents (including any related insurance contracts), the terms of the Plan documents - including any related insurance contracts as interpreted in the sole discretion of the Plan Administrator - will be followed in determining your rights and benefits under the Plans.